barotto/libRocketDoc/pages/cpp_manual/text_elements.md

 ### Text encoding

-The string type used through the majority of Rocket's interfaces, EMP::Core::String, stores 8-bit wide characters.
+The string type used through the majority of Rocket's interfaces, Rocket::Core::String, stores 8-bit wide characters.
 In order to store wider characters efficiently, text elements store their contents as a Rocket::Core::String type.
 The Rocket string stores 16-bit wide characters in UCS-2 format; while not sufficient to store every possible UTF-8 character, it can store every useful one, so is a good compromise between size and usefulness.

 When a Rocket string is constructed from an EMP string, it interprets the EMP string as being UTF-8 encoded and will convert it to UCS-2.